A volleyball should be inflated to a PSI (pounds per square inch) between 4 and 5. This ensures optimal performance and consistent play.

 How to Measure and Adjust Volleyball PSI

-Volleyball PSI is essential for optimal performance.
-To measure and adjust PSI accurately, specific tools are required.
+PSI is essential for volleyball performance.
+Specific tools are required to measure and adjust PSI accurately.
 Here are step-by-step instructions for checking PSI.

 First, ensure you have a reliable pressure gauge.
 Next, deflate the ball entirely and place it on a flat surface.